 - Major or complicated troubleshooting

-Your new business can offer a variety of packages ranging from maintenance to repair, and in some cases, you can offer modifications.
+Your new business can offer a variety of packages ranging from maintenance to repair on electric-powered carts as well as gas-powered golf carts.
+In some cases, your business can offer modifications and cart customizations.
 These can range from painting and wrap jobs to lifting and speed modification.
 Please refer to the painting article here.

 Location is important when deciding where to set up a new business that services golf carts.